renovatebot/renovate/docs/usage/dependency-pinning.md

 Reconsider the same scenario if `foobar` had instead been pinned to `1.1.0` in `package.json`.
 The (broken) upgrade to `1.2.0` would have been explicitly proposed to you via a Renovate PR, you would see the break, and know that the version is bad.
-Meanwhile you could be upgrading all the other essential fixes of other dependencies without worrying about `foobar`.
+Meanwhile, you could be upgrading all the other essential fixes of other dependencies without worrying about `foobar`.
 You could even be running `yarn upgrade` regularly to be getting _indirect_ package updates in the lockfile and seeing if everything still passes.

 So the lock file does not solve the same SemVer problems that pinning solves - but it compliments it.